realsetvin/Dynex-Neuromorphic-Chip/README.md

 PalSat is a very efficient parallel implementation and has been designed to achieve high computational speed.
 It requires PalSat 16-28 million flips (=computing operations) for finding solutions.

-*In comparison, the Dynex reference implementation, which has not been optimised for speed but to showcase the calculations in a clear and understandable way in the source code, requires only between 15 - 183 integration steps to find a solution.
+*In comparison, the Dynex reference implementation, which has not been optimized for speed but to showcase the calculations in a clear and understandable way in the source code, requires only between 15 - 183 integration steps to find a solution.
 TTS for Dynex is greatly improved in the DNX mining software implementations.

 ### Notes and Remarks

-- The Dynex Chip is not a physical produced chip, DynexSolve simulates them by integrating its equations of motion (ODE integration)
+- The Dynex Chip is not a physically produced chip, DynexSolve simulates them by integrating its equations of motion (ODE integration)
-Extrapolating the equations of motions from the chip design requires a number of variables / parameters to be introduced (as explained in the DynexSolve paper)
+Extrapolating the equations of motions from the chip design requires a number of variables/parameters to be introduced (as explained in the DynexSolve paper)

 - In the case of SAT problems, there are in total 6 parameters to be defined.
-These parameters depend on the underlying structure for a problem type.
+These parameters depend on the underlying structure of a problem type.
 The reference implementation used in our example is applying tuned parameters for the problem type stemming from Barthel instances and may not be suitable / applicable out of the box for other problem types

-- Identifying the optimal parameters is an iterative tuning process which happens on the Dynex platform where a large number of GPUs are tuning in until they have identified the best values
+- Identifying the optimal parameters is an iterative tuning process that happens on the Dynex platform where a large number of GPUs are tuning in until they have identified the best values

-- With parameters tuned, TTS is optimised and applicable for every similar problem types, meaning problems of similar type can be solved even more efficient on the platform.
+- With parameters tuned, TTS is optimized and applicable for every similar problem type, meaning problems of similar type can be solved even more efficiently on the platform.

 ## CUDA Reference Implementation (GPU)